 When your scalp gets so dry and undernourished, it cannot support a healthy head of hair.
 Therefore hair issues develop.
 Now it is worth remembering that there are many other culprits as well.
 Artificial fragrance, alcohols, petroleum derived ingredients are all known to cause dryness and dehydration.

 So what is the solution?
 It is easier than one might think.
-The immediate step to take is to make a switch to a gentle shampoo that is SLS free.
+The immediate step to take is to make a switch to a gentle and SLS free shampoo like Rosemary and Amla Shampoo.
 Also free of all the other well known nasty ingredients.

 Second: Oil your scalp.
 Oiling your scalp brings nourishment and balance to it.
-It is for valid reasons that oiling your scalp at least once a week has been recommended and practiced for centuries if not more.
+It is for valid reasons that oiling your scalp at least once a week has been recommended and practised for centuries, if not more.
 A balanced scalp is far less prone to issues like dandruff and dryness.
 Be sure your hair oil is a serious blend of natural ingredients with a proven track record to help.
-For instance, almond oil is awesome for its nourishing and anti-dryness properties, while rosemary is known for its natural anti-fungal properties.
-Therefore it is the herb of choice when it comes to dandruff.
+For instance, almond oil is awesome for its nourishing and anti-dryness properties, while rosemary oil promotes a healthy scalp as rosemary is known for its natural anti-fungal properties.
+Therefore it is the herb of choice when it comes to dandruff control.

 Watch this informative video in which I discuss the top reasons behind hair and scalp issues and ways to minimize them using long and short-term tactics.

 The solution?
 An easy fix is to install a humidifier in your room and have it on all night.
 It is worth the effort to install one in your workspace as well.
-Switching to gentle and natural hair care products ensures that nourishment is not robbed from your scalp.
+Switching to gentle and natural hair care products ensures that you're getting all of the nourishment your scalp needs.
 Oil massages 1-2 times a week once again come to the forefront here.
-Oils create a protective waterproof film that prevents the loss of moisture from the scalp.
+Oils create a protective waterproof film that prevents the loss of moisture from the scalp, which in turn protects against breakage or damage caused by stressors like weather changes, UV rays exposure etc.,

 is washing with water that is very hot.
 This means the beneficial oils in the scalp get washed away, follicles open up and allow for easy entry of harsh salts in the tap water.
 This condition is far less than ideal for scalp health.
 And it is very easy to imagine how it can lead to flakes, dryness, and dandruff.